 Image: Elvin Jones commemorative Ks 1982

 which is pretty specific evidence of 1982 promotion.
 In addition, the model intro information document 1970-2017 which Zildjian has provided also names 1982 as the first year.
 There is some contrary information on other web sites, but I don't know where they got earlier years because they give no references or evidence.
 The evidence seems to be mounting for 1982 based on price lists (they don't appear in 1979, they do appear in 1983), magazine ads, Zildjian's own information, and stylistic similarities to the 1980s Avedis CO stamp and 1980s model ink style with diameter.
-Specifically, every EAK I've seen except this one
+Specifically, most EAKs have diameter ink under the model ink but there are a few like this one

 Image: EAK K 18" Dark Crash without diameter ink (1579g)